eknkrumah1/alx-system_engineering-devops/README.md

-this is my first alx project readme file.
+this is the project on  shell permission.